ruanformigoni/flatimage/README.md

     - E.g.: ./focal.arts arts-mount ./mountpoint
 - arts-xdg: Same as the 'arts-mount' command, however it opens the mount directory with xdg-open
-- arts-perms: Set the permission for the container, available options are: pulseaudio, wayland, x11, session_bus, system_bus, gpu
+- arts-perms-set: Set the permission for the container, available options are: pulseaudio, wayland, x11, session_bus, system_bus, gpu
     - E.g.: ./focal.arts arts-perms pulseaudio,wayland,x11
+- arts-perms-list: List the current permissions for the container
 - arts-help: Print this message.
 ```